Wild genus-zero quantum de Rham spaces: Wild de Rham spaces, and their quantization

-\begin{rema} Again recall that $(\bm{\pi}^*,\bm{\mc A})$ only determines the $G$-orbit of the normal form, as we are not framing the bundle.
-Conversely, in view of \S~\S~\ref{sec:coordinate_invariance}, the fact that~\eqref{eq:connection_on_p1} admits such a NUTS normal orbit at each pole is an \emph{intrinsic} notion.
-(One might say that $\bm{\mc A}$ itself is NUTS.)

-Namely, introduce also the completed local field $\ms K_a = \Frac(\ms O_a)$ at each marked point, and the module of continuous Kähler differentials $\ms K_a \lxra{\dif} \Omega^1_{\ms K_a}$--- as in~\eqref{eq:kaehler_differentials}.
-Then choose an orbit for the $\bm G (\ms O_a)$-action on $\mf g(\Omega^1_{\ms K_a})$: define it to be \emph{NUTS} if it meets an element of~\eqref{eq:nuts_normal_forms}, in some/any choice of uniformizer $\varpi_a$, which makes sense by Lem.~\ref{lem:coordinate_invariance}.
-These are the orbits which enter the actual definition of the de Rham groupoids, and this works on arbitrary principal $G$-bundles (over arbitrary base surfaces). \end{rema}
+\begin{rema} The fact that~\eqref{eq:connection_on_p1} admits a NUTS normal form at each pole is an \emph{intrinsic} notion.
+Namely, introduce the completed local field $\ms K_a = \Frac(\ms O_a)$ at each marked point, and the module of continuous Kähler differentials $\ms K_a \lxra{\dif} \Omega^1_{\ms K_a}$ (cf.~\eqref{eq:kaehler_differentials}).
+Then choose an orbit for the $\bm G (\ms O_a)$-action on $\mf g(\Omega^1_{\ms K_a})$: define it to be \emph{NUTS} (resp., \emph{UTS}) if it meets an element of~\eqref{eq:nuts_normal_forms} (resp., of~\eqref{eq:uts_normal_forms}), in some/any choice of uniformizer, which makes sense by Lem.~\ref{lem:coordinate_invariance}.
+This works on arbitrary principal $G$-bundles, over arbitrary base surfaces. \end{rema}

 Overall, denoting the orbit product by

 there is a natural injective function